Vista-Techwerx-LLC/ManeuverPrototype/ReactRoot/LANDING-TRACKER.md

-# Landing Tracker - JKA Airport
+# Landing Tracker - KJKA Airport

 ## Overview

-The Landing Tracker is a comprehensive approach and landing monitoring system designed for Jack Northrop Field (JKA) airport.
+The Landing Tracker is a comprehensive approach and landing monitoring system designed for Jack Edwards Airport (KJKA) in Gulf Shores, Alabama.
 It provides real-time tracking of your landing approach with automatic phase detection and compliance checking against professional standards.

 ## Features